francescofiorenza/CONCEPTtaggingWFST/README.md

 Pv1.2
       * Reorganized better the folder

       * Prepared the conlleval input files

 Pv1.3
       * Parametrized all the directory and put each folder name in a header of each files

       * Created the classification.conf in order to set the parameter of the train and test evaluation

       * Defined the output of the simulation with the duration of the different step

       * Generalised the concept of tagging for POS and LEMMA tagging

+Pv1.4
+	  * Created a launch script.

+	  * Classification through POS and LEMMA.
+Worse performance than through WORD

+	  * Implemented the bar plot for comparation different model through different order.

+	  * Implemented the bar plot for comparation different order through different method.

 ## TODO

-* Generate the bar plot of the accuracy with different Language Model
+* Entire plot that show the best method and order through different TOKEN.

-* Build a new lexicon with cutoff frequency
-* Make the test of the classification of POS and LEMMA
+* Make the test of the classification of POS and LEMMA.

-* Try to take into consideration the POS or the LEMMA as token and evaluate the performance
+* Build a new lexicon with cutoff frequency.

 #### Examples:

+`cd P1v1.4_WORD/scripts`
+`./LaunchTrainAndTest.sh 2>&1|tee outputLaunchTrainAndTest.WORD.log`

+`cd P1v1.4_POS/scripts`
+`./LaunchTrainAndTest.sh 2>&1|tee outputLaunchTrainAndTest.POS.log`

-`cd /P1/Pv1.1/scripts`
+`cd P1v1.4_LEMMA/scripts

-`./runTrain.sh`

-`./runTest.sh`

-`perl conlleval.pl -d '\t' < ../output/out.txt > ../output/accuracy.txt`
+`./LaunchTrainAndTest.sh 2>&1|tee outputLaunchTrainAndTest.LEMMA.log`